Find out about your rights if you live in temporary housing provided by the council because you made a homelessness application.

 You can live there until the council arranges settled accommodation for you or until you find a place you would prefer to live.

+The council may no longer have a responsibility to help you if you choose to leave the temporary accommodation.
 You may also get less priority on the waiting list for a council or housing association home.

-Eviction by the council from temporary accommodation
+Eviction from temporary accommodation

-- causing nuisance to neighbours
+- cause nuisance to neighbours

 The council doesn't have to prove a legal reason to evict you but it must follow the correct procedure.